-I am currently a first year PhD student at the University of Illinois at Urbana-Champaign.
+I am currently a second year PhD student at the University of Illinois at Urbana-Champaign.

 I was formerly an undergraduate studying Computer Science and Discrete Mathematics and Logic at Carnegie Mellon University.